facebookarchive/xcbuild/README.md

  - `xcworkspace`: Parses workspaces into strongly-typed structures.
  - `xcscheme`: Parses schemes into strongly-typed structures.
  - `builtin`: Built-in tools used for building, like file copying and validation.
+ - `ninja`: Standalone generator for Ninja build files.
- - `xcbuild`: Performs the build.
+ - `pbxbuild`: Performs the build.
 Made up of a number of subcomponents:
-   - Top-level context for the scheme, targets, and action for a build.
+   - `Build`: Top-level context for the scheme, targets, and action for a build.
+   - `Target`: Creates the build environment and settings for each target.
-   - Implementations for the various build phases (compile, link, copy, etc).
+   - `Phase`: Implementations for the various build phases (compile, link, copy, etc).
-   - Tool implementations for generating command line invocations.
+   - `Tool`: Tool implementations for generating command line invocations.
-   - Build execution engine and log formatting.
+   - `Action`: Build execution engines and log formatting.
  - `xcdriver`: Parses command line options and drives the build.

 ## Contributing